 GUCCI Summer 2020 collection is gorgeous!
 It has a limited edition satin lipstick and, the beautiful GUCCI Poudre De Beauté Éclat Soleil Bronzing Powders!
 The lone lipstick I can pass, but the bronzers?
 Oh no!
-They’re irresistibly good-looking and I am not one to miss a GUCCI beauty product I know I’ll love and use.
+They’re irresistible and I am not one to miss a GUCCI beauty product I know I’ll love and use.

-Obviously, GUCCI is written wherever they find space, from the outside to the inside to the actual brush! summer collection looks exceptionally unique.
+Obviously, GUCCI is written wherever they can find the space, from the outside to the inside to the actual brush! summer collection looks exceptionally unique.
 It makes a stunning addition to a vanity table!

-The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder is available in five shades to suit a general range of skin tones.
+The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder is available in five shades to suit a general range of skin tones:

-01 Fair – dusty coral with a slightly warm red undertone
+- 01 Fair – dusty coral with a slightly warm red undertone

-02 Light – light chestnut brown with a cool red undertone
+- 02 Light – light chestnut brown with a cool red undertone

-03 Medium – oak brown with a warm red undertone
+- 03 Medium – oak brown with a warm red undertone

-04 Tan – tawny brown with a neutral red undertone
+- 04 Tan – tawny brown with a neutral red undertone

-05 Dark – cinnamon brown with a cool red undertone
+- 05 Dark – cinnamon brown with a cool red undertone

-Generally, I don’t suit bronzers that have red and orange undertones, my skin is too pale and they make me resemble something similar to a clown!
+Generally, I don’t suit bronzers that have red and orange undertones, my skin is too pale and they make me resemble something similar to a clown.
 Let’s see how these GUCCI bronzers fare on pale skin!

 Application & Formula